-To assess the importance of disaggregating the services sector for productivity implications, we closely follow the literature and use a development accounting framework which imposes very little structure.
+very little structure.
 The accounting exercise uses expenditure and price data from the ICP.
 While this approach is still subject to the limitation discussed earlier on the use of expenditure data, it highlights the importance of heterogeneity in services using the same methodology and data as the existing literature.
 The analysis reveals that labor productivity differences in non-traditional services are large-as large as those in manufacturing-and much larger than those in traditional services.
 For instance, the labor productivity difference between the top and bottom deciles in the cross-country income distribution is a factor of 73.1-fold in non-traditional services, 70.5-fold in manufacturing, and 21-fold in traditional services.
 Since traditional services represent the majority of expenditures in services even in rich countries (around 55 percent), the previous findings contrast sharply with the productivity difference in aggregate services, which is only a factor of 27.8-fold (compared to the 70-fold difference in manufacturing).

-To address the issue of intermediate inputs and to highlight the sources of reallocation, we consider a model of structural transformation building on Duarte and Restuccia (2010) and Ngai and Samaniego (2009).
+To address the issue of intermediate inputs and to highlight the sources of reallocation within services, we consider a multi-sector model building on Duarte and Restuccia (2010) and Ngai and Samaniego (2009).
 The model includes manufacturing and traditional and non-traditional services, and it features an input-output structure.
-We calibrate the model to U.S. data; the parameters of the model are chosen so that the model matches real share and relative price data from the ICP data as well as intermediate input shares from the World Input-Output Database (WIOD).
-We use the model to measure sectoral productivity differences.
+We calibrate the model to U.S. data and the parameters of the model are chosen so that the model matches real share and relative price data from the ICP data as well as intermediate input shares from the World Input-Output Database (WIOD).
+We use the model to measure sectoral productivity differences across countries.
 The model reinforces the finding from the accounting exercise that productivity differences are large in non-traditional services, a factor of 106.5-fold between the top and bottom deciles of the income distribution.
 This difference is a factor of 4.4-fold larger than the differences in manufacturing between these countries (only 1.04-fold in the accounting).
 Moreover, our results are striking in that the input-output structure has substantial implications for our measures of sectoral productivity.
 For instance, when we compare productivity for the top and bottom deciles of the income distribution, the model without intermediate inputs overstates the differences in manufacturing and traditional services by a factor of more than two: factor difference of 24.5-fold in the baseline versus 50.8-fold without intermediate inputs in manufacturing and factor difference of 7.9-fold in the baseline versus 20.3-fold without intermediate inputs in traditional services.
 The model without intermediate inputs slightly understates the differences in productivity in non-traditional services: factor difference of 106.5-fold in the baseline versus 102.2-fold without intermediate inputs.
-We conclude that the potential pitfall of using only expenditure data to measure sectoral productivity across countries emphasized in Heston and Summers (1996) is of substantial practical importance when the input-output structure is restricted by data.
+We conclude that, unlike the results obtained for aggregate services, productivity differences across countries for a substantial subset of service industries are large, arguably larger than differences in manufacturing.
+Moreover, the weight of this subset of service industries in real expenditure grows with income.
+We also conclude that the potential pitfall of using only expenditure data to measure sectoral productivity across countries emphasized in Heston and Summers (1996) is of substantial practical importance when the input-output structure is restricted by data.